BIM2SIM/bim2sim/readme.md

 - **export**: Export related
 - **kernel**: Logic for element detectionand description, generel ifc2python methods, aggregation ...
 - **task**: Tasks are small parts of a workflow, they can be used in different workflows and different domains.
 Example: Detection of thermal zones
-- **workflow**: multiple tasks bound together are a workflow.
-Example: Create total BPS-model for modelica
+- **workflow**: Workflow builds context for Tasks and holds cross-task settings like intentional LoD.
+Example: Create BPS-model for modelica -> high wall LoD, low pipe LoD
 - **management classes**: manages the project, is bound to a workflow

 ## MainLib